rwieruch/blog_robinwieruch_content/blog/react-function-component/index.md

 * only on mount and unmount (`[]` argument)
 * only when a certain variable changes (e.g. `[count]` argument)

-*Note: A React Function Component force update can be done by using this [neat trick](https://reactjs.org/docs/hooks-faq.html#is-there-something-like-forceupdate).
-However, you should be careful when applying this pattern, because maybe you can solve the problem a different way.*

 # Pure React Function Component

 React Class Components offered the possibility to decide whether a component has to rerender or not.
 It was achieved by using the PureComponent or shouldComponentUpdate to [avoid performance bottlenecks in React by preventing rerenders](/react-prevent-rerender-component/).
 Let's take the following extended example: